 Wikidata has a higher density that most knowledge graphs (Hegde & Talukdar, 2015), highlighting the importance of having an active community of editors.
 However, being a community project Wikidata has a number of quirks.
 It is possible for people working independently to create multiple Wikidata items for the same thing (although there is a simple mechanism for merging such duplicates).
 The way Wikidata models a given class of entities (such as “taxa” or “books”) is determined on an ad hoc basis by a self-assembling community of interested people.
 This can lead to multiple ways to do the same thing, which presents challenges to both editing and querying the data.
 While these quirks would be less likely in a domain-specific database, it is unlikely that such a database would have the level of community engagement we see in Wikidata.

 Given that the “bibliography of life” is of little use unless it has content, I have focussed here on where that content comes from, and to what extent the Wikidata community contributes to the curation and improvement of that content.
-There is considerable scope for analysing gaps in coverage in geography and language (Miquel-Ribé & Laniado, 2021) as well as taxonomy (Grieneisen et al., 2014; Troudet et al., 2017).
+There is considerable scope for analysing gaps and biases in coverage in geography and language (Miquel-Ribé & Laniado, 2021) as well as taxonomy (Grieneisen et al., 2014; Troudet et al., 2017).
 Wikidata’s user interface is aimed at data entry and editing rather than search and visualisation.
 Creating engaging, user-friendly interfaces (Whitelaw, 2015) to navigate the bibliography of life is major challenge which will be addressed elsewhere.

 Acknowledgements